GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (128) .md

 * Snuff any and all flame in the area.
 * Prevent combustion in the area.
 * Move it up to a number of feet equal to the points of success.
-* Direct the fire to inflict a fire attack against a foe.
+* Redirect a fire attack made against a creature/object to another.

 This spell is active as long as you concentrate on it.
 When casting or concentrating on this spell, you may spend any additional number of additional actions to increase the volume you can affect by a number of cubic feet equal to the spell's tier.